 This type of loan also lets you borrow against the post-renovation value of your home, but it typically comes with fewer regulations.
 You can use them to remodel an existing home, a second or vacation home, and even an accessory dwelling unit (ADU).
 Options range from minor updates to major renovations.

-Similar to the government-backed loans noted previously, you’ll still need to submit work plans to the lender, but the lender will have their own team that inspects work progress and approves the disbursement of funds to pay for ongoing construction.
+Similar to the government-backed financing options noted previously, you’ll still need to submit work plans to the lender before beginning your remodel.
+However, the lender will have their own team that inspects work progress and approves the disbursement of funds to pay for ongoing construction.
 You’re not required to hire a separate consultant as in the case of a 203(k) loan.

 The main benefit of this type of home improvement financing is that your local bank can generally approve your application and ongoing work more quickly, with fewer hoops to jump through, so your project can be completed in less time.
 You may already have a relationship with a loan officer at your bank as well, which could also help ease the loan process.